Doctoral Program Guidance

 - SNRE Candidate Tuition Fellowship Form

 You were admitted to SNRE with an Interim Guidance Committee (IGC) and at least one faculty member assigned to be your lead advisor, as noted in your SNRE offer letter.
 These are the faculty who should initially help shape your course of study.
-The doctoral curriculum is extremely flexible; the only required course is Research Paradigms NRE 741, taught in the Fall term.
+The doctoral curriculum is extremely flexible; the only required course is Research Paradigms NRE 741, which is taught over three terms (1 credit each term).

 - Think about your specific research interest - talk to as many people as possible